 The School is pleased to present the 2021 Alumni Award to Henry N. Hipps, III '90 for his work with the Bill & Melinda Gates Foundation to improve the availability, awareness, and implementation of solutions that support teachers and increase student achievement in K-12 education.
 Henry has worked in other capacities in his career at the intersection of teacher and student support, solution development, and market-driven strategy to foster the improvement of curriculum, instructional tools, and education technology.
 Henry will accept the award at School Meeting on Monday, May 17 where he will share his wisdom and expertise with students, faculty, and staff.

-To kickoff Reunion Weekend on Thursday, May 13, we honored both the 2020 and 2021 recipients of the Distinguished Service Award, Susan Barclay '85 and Thomas R. Wall, IV '76.
-Susan was awarded the 2020 DSA for her vision, commitment, hard work, and partnership with fellow alumni in building and growing the Choate Rosemary Hall Alumni Association we know today.
+On Thursday, May 13, as part of the kickoff to Reunion Weekend, we will honor both the 2020 and 2021 recipients of the Distinguished Service Award, Susan Barclay '85 and Thomas R. Wall, IV '76.
+Susan is awarded the 2020 DSA for her vision, commitment, hard work, and partnership with fellow alumni in building and growing the Choate Rosemary Hall Alumni Association we know today.
 At present, the Alumni Association helps to host more 70 annual events, shares stories and photos online, and has more than 5,000 alumni engaging annually with the School.

-On Friday, May 14, we held the 2021 Athletics Hall of Fame Induction Ceremony.
+On Friday, May 14, we will hold the 2021 Athletics Hall of Fame Induction Ceremony.
 The honorees range in their athletic accomplishments, each having a significant impact on the athletic history of the School and often wider contributions in their careers.

 William McConnel '55 led the Choate track team, as a co-captain along with his twin brother John, to undefeated seasons in 1954 and 1955 and had a renowned coaching career at Shady Side Academy in Pittsburgh.
 Heidi Howard Allen '95 earned nine varsity letters and captained three sports – field hockey, ice hockey and lacrosse at Choate and coached at Choate, Middlebury, and Bates College.
 Heather Lindman Woolbert '95 swam three years at Choate, holding two national records, four New England records, and 11 Choate records.
 Khari Stephenson '00 played soccer for Choate soccer for two years, helping the team win all three post-season championships.
 Khari played for the Jamaican National team, and professionally with the Chicago Fire, Kansas City Wizards, two Scandinavian teams, Real Salt Lake, and the San Jose Earthquakes.